Debbykalu/chat-application/README.md

 ## 🚀 Features

-- **Real-time Chat:** Engage in one-on-one conversations in real time.
 - **Message Editing:** Easily edit previously sent messages.
 - **User-Friendly Design:** Intuitive interface that's easy to use.
 - **Timestamps:** Every message comes with a date, ensuring you know when it was sent.